gamecubate/re-frame-physics/README.md

 # Goal
-This project aims to bring a live, ClojureScript driven, physics engine rig definition and testbed to the browser.
+Bring a live ClojureScript physics engine rig definition and simulation testbed to the browser.

-- One or more rigs would be defined in a browser pane with ClojureScript hash maps.
-- Another pane would display a physics engine driven simulation of those rigs.

 # Dependencies
 This project relies on two other (awesome) projects: